titanom/bwenv/README.md

 ### Network Issues & Bitwarden Incident

-If for whatevery reason, the Bitwarden API is not availably - set `cache.max_age` to a very large number like 31556926 (1 year) to make sure the cache is always read.
+If for whatever reason, the Bitwarden API is not available - set `cache.max_age` to a very large number like 31556926 (1 year) to make sure the cache is always read.

 If it is your first time running `bwenv`, your only option is to manually retrieve the secrets from the Bitwarden Website and create the cache-file yourself.